rldutch1/notes/docs/pgp.md

 	gpg: sending key 01234567 to hkp server keys.gnupg.net

+There are three main rings of keyservers out there ([Source](https://www.phildev.net/pgp/gpgsigning.html "")).
+Each group syncs within it's own pool well, and to the other pools with varying levels of success, so I recommend uploading to one of each.
+Something like this will work.

+		servers="x-hkp://pool.sks-keyservers.net pgp.mit.edu wwwkeys.ch.pgp.net"
+		for server in $servers; do
+			gpg --keyserver $server --send-key <your_keyid>
+		done

 #### Key Administration:
 With the GnuPG system comes a file that acts as some kind of database.
 In this file all data regarding keys with the information that comes with the keys is stored.